 In 1964, Dr. James S.C.
 Chao commenced his international shipping business—Foremost Group.
 Half a century on, on December 19, 2014, at the Harvard Club in New York City, Dr. Chao was joined by his family and an international guest list of the world’s most influential corporate and government officials to celebrate 50 years of contributions by Foremost Group to the global shipping industry.
-Among the guests were Dr. Chao’s daughters, including his eldest daughter Elaine Chao and her husband, Senator Mitch McConnell, US Senate Majority Leader, and Angela Chao, his youngest daughter and Deputy Chairman of Foremost Group.
+Among the guests were Dr. Chao’s daughters, including his eldest daughter Elaine Chao and her husband, Senator Mitch McConnell, US Senate Majority Leader, and Angela Chao, his youngest daughter and Deputy Chair of Foremost Group.
 For Dr. Chao, an immigrant from China, it was an emotional and much enjoyed evening to share stories, accomplishments and visions for the future.

 Dr. James S.C.
 Chao was born in Shanghai, China and is a graduate of its National Maritime University.
 He secured several distinctions and honors early in his career, including becoming the youngest captain of an oceangoing vessel.
 At the age of 30, he out-performed all previous examination takers, breaking a number of records previously set for scores on the various special examinations administered by the Chinese government.
 Dr. Chao left his native country to continue his studies and launch his career in the shipping business, which he achieved by founding Foremost Group.
 Over the decades since its founding, Dr. Chao has amassed a number of awards including the “Distinguished American” award and “Outstanding American” award bestowed by the US Department of Homeland Security.
 He was also inducted into the International Maritime Hall of Fame at the UN Headquarters.